OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       "command /?" to help on single command.
 Commands have many features, which listed only in help ;)

-    * "format" command can be used to format partition to FAT16/32 or HPFS.
-      FAT type selected automatically (by disk size), but you can vary cluster size (with including not supported by OS/2 - 64k FAT cluster).
+    * "format" command can be used to format partition to FAT16/32/exFAT or HPFS.
+FAT16/32 type selected automatically (by disk size), but you can vary cluster size (with including not supported by OS/2 - 64k FAT cluster).

       Mount partition to QSINIT before format it.